Множинна мієлома

 • Skeletal lesions

-Anemia can be treated with recombinant erythropoietin among patients whose anemia is inadequately relieved by chemotherapy.
-If anemia causes cardiovascular or significant systemic symptoms, packed red blood cells are transfused.
-Plasma exchange is indicated if the patient develops hyperviscosity, which rarely occurs in patients with myeloma.
+Anemia that is inadequately relieved by chemotherapy can be treated with recombinant erythropoietin.
+If anemia causes cardiovascular symptoms or significant systemic symptoms, packed red blood cells are transfused.
 Often patients are iron deficient for reasons unrelated to their myeloma and require intravenous iron.
 Patients with anemia should have periodic measurement of serum iron, transferrin, and ferritin levels to monitor iron stores as well as vitamin B12 levels.

 Hypercalcemia is treated with vigorous saluresis, IV bisphosphonates (preferably zoledronic acid) after rehydration, and sometimes with calcitonin or prednisone.
 Denosumab can also be used to treat hypercalcemia especially among patients with severe renal failure.
 Patients should avoid calcium-containing foods, calcium supplements, and vitamin D.